 I know people who hunt, farm, garden, shop sales and live farm to table that use their pantry to save money.

 How does a pantry save you money?
-What if you only have one or two shelves?

 A pantry gives you area for storage to buy and store when things are priced cheap.
 So no matter your space as long as you shop wisely and use what you store you are saving money.